 me!

-1st year Mathematics DPhil student at the University of Oxford.
-Interested in nonlinear dynamics, graph theory, and climate.
+2nd-year Mathematics DPhil student at the Mathematical Institute of the University of Oxford.
+Interested in mathematical modelling, numerical methods, and climate.

 Talks